MHM-lab/MHM-lab.github.io/_pages/people.md

 ## Join Us
 <img align="left" src="https://mhm-lab.github.io/images/joinus_pic.jpg" width="150 px" style="padding: 10px"> <br>
-We are interested in welcoming new members to our team!
-You can check out if any positions are advertised or drop an email for internships, joint grant proposals or if you’d simply like to know more about the lab.
+We welcome new talent to our team!
+To see if any positions are currently available, please check [here](https://mhm-lab.github.io/join_us/).
+If no positions are listed, our team may be fully staffed at the moment.
+However, feel free to send us an email to inquire about future opportunities.
 <br>
 [Join us](mailto:dr.thomas.wolfers@gmail.com)
 <br>